Chirag-2605/ReVibe/README.md

    - Set up your Razorpay API keys for payment integration.
    - Configure email.js with your email service provider credentials.
 4. Start the server: `npm start`
-5. Visit `http://localhost:<port>` in your web browser to access the application.
+5. Visit `http://localhost:8080` in your web browser to access the application.

 ## Contributing

-We welcome contributions from the community to enhance [Your Project Name].
+We welcome contributions from the community to enhance ReVibe.
 If you're interested in contributing, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`